 NSRequiresAquaSystemAppearance = NO

-To run an application from the command line in dark mode unfortunately requires more work.
-(You may think you will never need to run a desktop application from the command line, but be aware that IDEs (such as IntelliJ IDEA) routinely run applications from the command line under the covers.)
+In JDK 13 and earlier, running an application from the command line in dark mode unfortunately requires more work.
+(You may think you will never need to run a desktop application from the command line, but be aware that IDEs such as IntelliJ IDEA routinely run applications from the command line under the covers.)
 The required change is to create a version of the Java launcher that itself opts into dark mode; see the instructions here.